hyl3rid/blog/data/blog/custardberries.md

 **For the custard**

-- In a saucepan, pour milk.
+- In a saucepan, pour coconut milk/cream.
 Add sugar, vanilla.
 Place the saucepan on medium heat.
-- Add cornflour and about 2 tbsp water to form a slurry in a separate bowl.
-Add egg yolks and beat with a hand blender or whisk until everything is well incorporated.
+- Add cornstarch and about 2 tbsp water to form a slurry in a separate small bowl.
+Add the cornstarch with water and whisk until everything is well incorporated.
-- Once the milk mixture heats up, take the saucepan off the heat and let it sit for some time so that the milk mixture is warm but not very hot.
-- Slowly pour the egg yolk mixture into the saucepan while mixing at medium-low speed.
-Once everything is incorporated, place the saucepan back on medium/low heat.
-Let it cook for 5 minutes until the mixture thickens up.
+- Once the milk mixture heats up lower the heat, add the cornstarch with water mixture and let it cook for 5 minutes until the mixture thickens up.
 Stir constantly.
 - Once done, remove the saucepan from heat and let it cool down a bit.
 Pour it into the tart shell and place it in the refrigerator for at least an hour to set.
 - Just before serving, garnish the custard tart with fresh berries and fruits.
-Arrange them in a circle and enjoy!
+Arrange them in a circle and add melted agar agar with sugar on top of the fruits to give them a brilliant color.